Xorlev/gatekeeper/README.md

 Build the agent as you would normally
     mvn package

 A jar will be built in `gatekeeper-agent/target/gatekeeper-agent-1.0.0.jar`.
-Take this a
+Take this jar and put it on your NGINX servers.

 You can run the agent as below: